emilypmendez/emilypmendez.github.io-old-portfolio/README.md

+Deprecated site

-# The Official Site of Emily Mendez
+# Static Blog Site of Emz the Dev

 A website to host my thoughts, work, and record of contributions. http://emilypmendez.github.io/
 - Barry Clark's Jekyll Now template - Thanks for your beautiful projects